 Remember that this Work is for those who really wish to work and change themselves.
 It is not for those who only wish to change the world.

-We now come to a fuller description of one form of internal considering, but you must understand that you must observe this form in yourself .
+We now come to a fuller description of one form of internal considering, but please understand that you must observe this form in yourself .

 No one can work on themselves without observing what this Work tells them to observe in themselves and seeing what it is one has to work on.